There are many approaches to rearing a child. Some from the past, while there are modern techniques.

 In a changing world, in a world that is filled with people who believe, follow and practice such diverse life styles, the child rearing practices can also vary from generation to generation, from place to place and across different beliefs.

-Child rearing practices can vary even within the same community depending on the capabilities of the parents and their exposure to the world outside.
+Child-rearing practices can vary even within the same community depending on the capabilities of the parents and their exposure to the world outside.

-For instance, in a usually strict household where everything is based on the rules of the book, there could be a parent who wishes to try a more liberal and out of the box manner of child rearing.
+For instance, in a usually strict household where everything is based on the rules of the book, there could be a parent who wishes to try a more liberal and out-of-the-box manner of child-rearing.

 Child rearing in olden times was the primary duty of the woman.
-She, with the help of other women in the household took care of every need of the child.
+She, with the help of other women in the household, took care of every need of the child.

-The child then learnt a lot of survival tactics and other lessons from the older children in the community.
+The child then learned a lot of survival tactics and other lessons from the older children in the community.
 By the time they turned into adults, they were molded in the way of life of the community.

-There is no community backup, and the onus of child rearing falls equally on both parents or the parent who chooses to live with the child.
+There is no community backup, and the onus of child-rearing falls equally on both parents or the parent who chooses to live with the child.
 They follow practices that they are most comfortable with and whatever suits their lifestyle.

-No matter how, and what each set of parents follow, as long as the motive is to ensure that the child grows up to become a good human being, one who loves and respects oneself and others and is able to appreciate the diversity in nature and nature’s creations, that child rearing practice can be termed as successful.
+No matter how, and what each set of parents follow, as long as the motive is to ensure that the child grows up to become a good human being, one who loves and respects oneself and others and is able to appreciate the diversity in nature and nature’s creations, that child-rearing practice can be termed as successful.

-Child rearing practices, no matter what we call it, have to be based on love, understanding, mutual respect, room for creativity, creating empathy, finding joy & happiness and respecting knowledge and hard work.
+Child-rearing practices, no matter what we call it, have to be based on love, understanding, mutual respect, room for creativity, creating empathy, finding joy & happiness, and respecting knowledge and hard work.